 She received her master's and Ph.D. in anthropology, with a specialization in Maya archaeology, from the University of California at Riverside.
 Her undergraduate degree was in anthropology from San Diego State University (1991).
 She has been conducting fieldwork and archival research in Mexico since 1993.

-Professor Mathews's research has focused on the ancient Maya, studying roads, architecture, and the layout of sites.
-Over the last decade, she has been focusing on the post-Colonial period of the Yucatan Peninsula (1850–1950), looking at the extraction of commodities like sugarcane, chicle (the base for chewing gum) and rum production.
-She is planning to return to the field to begin documenting 19th-century churches in the Yucatán.
+Professor Mathews' research has focused on the ancient Maya, studying roads, architecture, and the layout of sites, although more recently she has been focusing on the post-Colonial period of the Yucatan Peninsula (1850–1950), looking at the extraction of commodities like sugarcane, chicle (the base for chewing gum), rum production, and avocados.

-Professor Mathews works regularly with local museums such as the San Antonio Museum of Art (SAMA) to teach docents about the ancient cultures of Mesoamerica, and her students provide copies of their semester-long research papers on pieces in their collection.
-She has a service project every semester in her classes to raise money for a cause related to the class, such as the San Antonio Food Bank (Eating and Drinking in the 19th Century), adopting primates at the San Antonio Zoo (Seminar in Primatology) or supporting Maya women artisans in Mesoamerica (Pre-Columbian Art of Mesoamerica and Seminar on the Ancient Maya).
+Professor Mathews works regularly with local museums such as the San Antonio Museum of Art (SAMA) to teach docents about the ancient cultures of Mesoamerica, and her students provide copies of their semester-long research papers on pieces in their collection including contributing text to their e-Museum descriptions.
+She has a service project every semester in her classes to raise money for a cause related to the class, such as the San Antonio Food Bank (Eating and Drinking in the 19th Century), adopting primates at the San Antonio Zoo (Seminar in Primatology) or supporting Maya women artisans in Mesoamerica (Ancient Art of Mesoamerica and Seminar on the Ancient Maya).
 She has also curated two exhibits "The Modern Maya: The Photographs of Macduff Everton" and "Crafting Maya Identity."